hansendav/hansendav.github.io/_pages/about.md

 ---

 Hey you,
-welcome to my personal website.
+welcome to my personal website :smile:

 Here you can get an idea of me and my projects.
-Feel free to contact me if you are interested in what I am doing.
+Feel free to contact me if you are interested in what I am doing. :blush:

 But first, let me introduce myself properly:
 I am David, currently a graduate student in de EMJM Copernicus Master in Digital Earth.